 The HH and I both loved this soup.
 Along with our anniversary, it’s one more way to help ease the transition into fall.

 I love it when readers try my recipes and let me know that they did.
 I thought I’d share links to other people who made recipes from or mentioned the blog in the past couple of weeks.
-If you’ve made a DDD recipe and don’t see it here, please let me know so I can add yours next time!
+If you’ve made an RH recipe and don’t see it here, please let me know so I can add yours next time!

 - Kris from Vegan in Suburbia made Sweet Freedom’s Dalmatian Cheesecake Brownies as well as Fluffy Fruited Pancakes